prettier/prettier/docs/install.md

 > What is that `npx` thing? `npx` ships with `npm` and lets you run locally installed tools.
 We’ll leave off the `npx` part for brevity throughout the rest of this file!
 >
 > Note: If you forget to install Prettier first, `npx` will temporarily download the latest version.
-That’s not good for Prettier!
-It’s important to have a locked down version of Prettier in your package.json.
-And it’s faster, too!
+That’s not a good idea when using Prettier, because we change how code is formatted in each release!
+It’s important to have a locked down version of Prettier in your `package.json`.
+And it’s faster, too.

 <!--yarn-->